ricvolpi/ricvolpi.github.io/_pages/about.md

   - /about.html
 ---

-I'm lead AI scientist at [Arsenale BioYards](https://www.arsenale.bio), where we use machine learning to advance precision fermentation.
+I'm lead AI scientist at [Arsenale BioYards](https://www.arsenale.bio), building models to accelerate precision fermentation.

 Before that, I spent four years at [Naver Labs Europe](https://europe.naverlabs.com/) as a research scientist.
 Previously, I was a postdoc at [Istituto Italiano di Tecnologia](https://www.iit.it), where I also earned my PhD in 2018.
 During grad school, I also spent some time at [Stanford Vision and Learning Lab](http://svl.stanford.edu/).